 This growth brought with it many growing pains.
-Including who would get to cater to all of these people’s desires for illegal drugs.
+Including which cartel would get to provide all of these people’s desires for illegal drugs.
 The conflicts were almost entirely between the battling cartels and despite the growing number of violence in the city, tourists were almost completely unaware because nothing was happening around the tourist area.

-The locals of San Jose del Cabo and Cabo San Lucas had had enough.
+However, the locals of San Jose del Cabo and Cabo San Lucas had had enough.
 They wanted their cities back.
 They marched through the plaza of San Jose del Cabo.
-The people demanded that the government do something to make change in their society.
-And it worked.
+The people demanded that the government do something to make their home safer And it worked.

-The tours guides are so knowledgeable and share some really fascinating insight into how Los Cabos turned its image around and became a safe and magical place for both domestic and foreign tourism.
+Kristian, the owner and main tour guide is so knowledgeable and shares some really fascinating insight into how Los Cabos turned its image around and became a safe and magical place for both domestic and foreign tourism.

 Is it Safe to Travel to Cabo San Lucas?

 According to the US State Department Website, visitors to Baja California Sur (the state in which you find Cabo San Lucas, not to be confused with Baja California) should exercise increased caution when traveling there due to crime.

-As someone who has been living in this area since Janaury 2021 (and in Mexico City before that for four years), I think it’s important to know that there are some small risks, but not to let it damper plans for your trip.
+As someone who has been living in this area for nearly a year (and in Mexico City before that for four years), I think it’s important to know that there are some small risks, but not to let it damper plans for your trip.

 Crime does occur here, just as it does in every part of the world.
 But it is incredibly unlikely to occur in the tourist areas of Cabo San Lucas or San Jose del Cabo.

 The government and tourism sector have worked incredibly hard to ensure that tourists not only feel safe while traveling to Cabo San Lucas but actually are safe while exploring this stunning region of Mexico.